๐Ÿ“ŠProbability and Statistics

 Why This Matters

-Hypothesis testing is the backbone of statistical inference—it's how we move from "I think there's a pattern here" to "I can demonstrate this effect is real."
-Every time you're asked to determine whether results are statistically significant, compare group means, or assess whether data fits an expected distribution, you're applying these tests.
-The AP exam will test your ability to choose the right test for a given scenario, interpret results correctly, and understand the assumptions that make each test valid.
+Hypothesis testing is how we move from "I think there's a pattern here" to "I can demonstrate this effect is real."
+Every time you determine whether results are statistically significant, compare group means, or assess whether data fits an expected distribution, you're applying these tests.

 Don't just memorize test names and formulas.
-You're being tested on when to use each test, what assumptions must hold, and how to interpret the results.
+Focus on when to use each test, what assumptions must hold, and how to interpret the results.
 Know the difference between parametric and non-parametric approaches, understand why sample size matters, and recognize the relationship between tests that serve similar purposes under different conditions.
-Master these distinctions, and you'll handle any hypothesis testing question with confidence.

 Comparing Means: The Core Parametric Tests